 This theme focusses on evidence-based interventions and improving services for people with both mental and physical ill health together.

-We have five programmes of research: (i) severe mental illness and diabetes (DIAMONDS), (ii) improving mental and physical health in South Asia (IMPACT), (iii) long-term conditions and common mental health problems (3DLC), (iv) long-term conditions and sub-threshold depression (CHEMIST) and (v) delirium (SUNRISE).
+We have six programmes of research: (i) severe mental illness and diabetes (DIAMONDS), (ii) improving mental and physical health in South Asia (IMPACT), (iii) long-term conditions and common mental health problems (3DLC), (iv) long-term conditions and sub-threshold depression (CHEMIST), (v) delirium (SUNRISE) and (vi) mental and physical multimorbidity (NIHR ARC).
 The group uses evidence syntheses, interrogation of healthcare data and clinical trials of complex interventions to answer key questions in order to design interventions and test their effectiveness.

 3Dimensions for Long-Term Conditions (3DLC)